Ophthalmoscopes (part 1)

 In 1704 Jean Méry noticed that retinal vessels in the fundus of a cat's eyes became distinctly visible when the animal was placed under water.

-Jan Purkinje (left, contemplating a skull) observed the fundus of a dog and then the human eye by using his myopic spectacles (acting as a concave mirror) which reflected light into the eye from a candle placed behind the subject.
+Jan Purkinje (shown to the left, contemplating a skull) observed the fundus of a dog and then the human eye by using his myopic spectacles (acting as a concave mirror) which reflected light into the eye from a candle placed behind the subject.
 In 1825 he published his detailed findings in Latin but was unrecognised for his contribution to the knowledge until many years later.

 Ernst Brücke in 1846 gave an accurate explanation of the red colour of the luminous pupil but it was William Cumming, a young ophthalmologist at the Royal London Ophthalmic Hospital (later to become the Moorfields Eye Hospital) who in 1846 published a paper stating that every eye could be made luminous if the axis from a source of illumination directed towards a person's eye and the line of vision of the observer were coincident.